-According to the Individuals with with Disabilities Education Act (IDEA), Occupational Therapy is an educationally relevant related service.
-If a child is classified as a student with a disability, the school district is legally mandated to provide the services that a child requires to benefit from their Individual Education Program (IEP).
+According to the Individuals with Disabilities Education Act (IDEA), Occupational Therapy is an educationally relevant related service.
+Suppose a child is classified as a student with a disability.
+In that case, the school district is legally mandated to provide the services that a child requires to benefit from their Individual Education Program (IEP).

-A child may be classified if they have a disability in one or more of the categories below.
+A child may be classified if they have a disability in one or more categories below.

 - Intellectual disability